Sunderland Albion F.C.: Northern League

 The club had fielded a reserve side in the Northern Football League in 1890–91, and for the 1891–92 season, the Albion focussed on the Northern League alone.
 It withdrew from the Football Alliance due to the expense of paying 75% the railway fares of visiting clubs, and rejected an Alliance offer to reduce the amount to 50%.
 The club had been elected as one of the clubs exempted from FA Cup qualifying in April 1891, but even this was a double-edged sword, as the club lost out on potentially lucrative ties in the qualifying stages.
 The club looked as if it had lost its first round tie at home to Birmingham St George's, but due to a hard frost the referee had ordered the teams to play an exhibition match as he ruled the ground unfit for a Cup tie. and Albion won the replay with ease, going out to Forest in the second round.

 The club's Northern League season however was mediocre, the club finishing 6th out of 9, and a pitying Sunderland - now League Champions - played two friendlies against Albion, which Sunderland won with ease.
 The club ended its playing existence with a win, by beating Darwen 5–1 at home in May.

 End of the club

 On 11 May 1892, the club chairman announced that the club needed a £500 guarantee in order to continue; as that was not forthcoming, the directors resolved to wind up the club.
 The directors also withdrew the club's last futile application to join the Football League.

 Revival of name

 A new club using the name was formed in 2020 but ceased operations in 2022.

-A second attempt at revival was advertised on TikTok on 17 April 2025 explaining club history and announcing the project.